 Ken's Salinas Valley Cowboy Tri Tip with Syrah.

-The Mission Trail 2006 Syrah, (our Gold Series Wine of the Month Club selection from a few months back) contributed this recipe for pairing with their award-winning wine.
-This Syrah earned a Gold Medal from the Beverage Tasting Institute's World Wine Championships and a Gold Medal from the Finger Lakes International Wine Competition, and is an excellent portrayal of the big and robust Syrahs this vineyard is capable of.
+The Mission Trail 2006 Syrah, (our Gold Wine Club selection from a few months back) contributed this recipe for pairing with their award-winning wine.
+This Syrah earned a Gold Medal from the Beverage Tasting Institute World Wine Championships and a Gold Medal from the Finger Lakes International Wine Competition, and is an excellent portrayal of the big and robust Syrahs this vineyard is capable of.
 This wine also garnered a Silver Medal at the San Francisco Chronicle Wine Competition as well as a Silver Medal at the Florida State Fair International Wine Competition.

 The Mission Trail 2006 Syrah and other Syrah wines are available for re-order in our wine store.

 3 tablespoons Garlic Powder

 3 tablespoons Kosher Salt

 1/2 Cup Beef Broth

 Smoke Chips/Chunks, oak (preferred) or fruit wood

 Apply rub generously over both sides of the Tri-Tip.
 Cover with plastic wrap and allow the meat to assume room temp.